06 Feb What are self-assessment penalties?

 Late payment penalties

-- 5% penalties of the amount of tax are unpaid.
+- 5% of penalties for the amount of tax are unpaid.
 This happens 30 days after the due date of the payment.

 - Further penalties of 5% of any amounts of tax are unpaid.